 So what?
 You may well ask.
 We could go off to the deep Amazon or to Mongolia and learn from shamans there couldn’t we?
 We could bring it back with their spirits and gods and ancestral heritage and practice their shamanism here.
 Well, yes, we could – and many do.

-I am of Irish heritage through my ancestral lineage, and I was born on the Island of Britain so that led me to ask the question: What of our own native spirits?
+I was born on the Island of Britain, and am of Irish heritage through my paternal ancestral lineage, and so that led me to ask the question: What of our own native spirits?
 And our own long lost native spiritual traditions?

-Of course, that doesn’t mean we have to have those direct DNA threads to work with the spiritual heritage of these islands.
-If we feel a connection to these islands in whatever way, if we have settled here from other lands, if we feel the call of Ireland or Britain deep within us we can work with the native gods and spirits.
+That doesn’t mean we have to have those direct DNA threads to work with the spiritual heritage of these islands.
+If we feel a connection to these islands in whatever way, if we have settled here from other lands, if we feel the call of Ireland or Britain deep within us, then we can work with the native gods and spirits.

 In many of the old stories we reach the Otherworld by going on a journey over the sea – immram in the old Irish (immrama is the plural) – or we set off on an adventure – echtrae in Irish.
 Frequently in both the Welsh and Irish stories we must enter an impenetrable mist to reach the Otherworld, and so this site is called Mistdancer, and my personal practice I’ve called Mistdancing, or Spirit Weaving.
 My practice has many similarities to shamanism, and uses many shamanic forms, but they are more than simply the techniques of core shamanism.
 Likewise, because they are not inherited from a culture of continuous shamanic practice they cannot strictly be called shamanism.
 However, what they are is imbued with spirits of the land, of the ancestors, and with the sacred cosmology of these islands as I have come to perceive and understand them.